-Virginia gets plenty from Reece Beekman, little from anywhere else in loss to Clemson
+Virginia gets plenty from Reece Beekman, little from anyone else in loss to Clemson

 Long hiatus from home

-The Cavaliers don’t play at John Paul Jones Arena again for another three weeks when they face rival Virginia Tech at 9 p.m.
-Jan.
+The Cavaliers don’t play at John Paul Jones Arena again for three weeks; they face rival Virginia Tech on Jan.
 12 in another installment of the Commonwealth Clash.

-Virginia will play next New Year’s Day against Syracuse at the Carrier Dome, followed by a rematch with Clemson on Jan.
+Virginia will next play on New Year’s Day against Syracuse at the Carrier Dome, followed by a rematch with Clemson on Jan.
 4 at Littlejohn Coliseum.

-The extended road swing closes with an afternoon game against North Carolina Jan.
+The extended road swing closes with a game against North Carolina on Jan.
 8.